 Patent law, which protects inventions, conventionally is subdivided by technology, such as biotechnology, chemistry, electronics and computers.
 Practice in this area is often divided between prosecution or the acquisition of rights — which requires a lawyer to have passed the Patent Bar Exam — and enforcement, including litigation, alternative dispute resolution and licensing.

 A common question from students interested in the intellectual property law field is whether one must have a degree in science or engineering in order to be an intellectual property lawyer.
-While there are specific science or engineering requirements to sit for the patent bar exam (a requirement to do patent prosecutions), no special undergraduate degree is required to do trademarks, other kind of patent work, or copyright law.
+While there are specific science or engineering requirements to sit for the patent bar exam (a requirement to do patent prosecutions), no special undergraduate degree is required to do trademarks, patent litigation, or copyright law.

 The intellectual property law field is a popular area and jobs are at a premium.
 Attorneys specializing in intellectual property often work for large law firms or in boutique firms that specialize in intellectual property law.
 Increasingly, intellectual property jobs are found in corporations as part of an in-house legal staff and at research universities.